Bussiere Garden: Jean-Augustin Bussière

 Bussière (1872-1958) was a doctor of the French legation in Beijing, which also serving as the trustee and president of the branch college of Aurora University.
 Bussiere married a Chinese woman named Wu Sidan and embraced the Chinese culture.
 He often wore robes and spent time learning Chinese, eating Chinese food and studying painting and calligraphy.

 During the Second Sino-Japanese War, Bussière, was the president of a hospital in China and made his way to the battle front as a volunteer to treat the wounded Eighth Route Army soldiers and the local rural people.
 He also delivered medical supplies to the front.
 Once, starting from Peking city, he rode a bicycle loaded with medicinal materials for more than 30 kilometers to the area near Western Hills.
-Later, he also purchased cars for the transportation of medicinal materials and equipment from Japanese-occupied areas to the Shanxi-Chahar-Hopei border area occupied by the Eighth Route Army.
+Later, he also purchased cars for the transportation of medicinal materials and equipment from Japanese-occupied areas to the Shanxi-Chahar-Hebei border area occupied by the Eighth Route Army.

 Su Yi said: "Mr. Bussière is a true hero of the international anti-fascist movement and is a true friend of the Chinese people.
 His story shall be remembered by us and the generations to come."
-In April, 2014, the President of the People's Republic of China Xi Jinping gave a speech during his visit to France: "We will never forget that countless French friends have made an important contribution to our cause.
+In April, 2014, the General Secretary of the Chinese Communist Party Xi Jinping gave a speech during his visit to France: "We will never forget that countless French friends have made an important contribution to our cause.
 Some of them, with the risk of their lives, opened up a 'The Hump', though which precious medicine was transported to the anti-Japanese base areas in China by people like Mr. Bussière……"

 In 1954, Bussière, who was 82 years old, returned to France.
 The following year, his wife gave birth to a son named Jean Louis Bussière.
 Just like his father, he is also a doctor and later become a Cardiologist and was called “Bussiere Junior” by the Chinese people.
 At the end of April 2014, Bussiere Junior had visited Beijing and attended the opening ceremony of the documentary series The history of Bussiere Garden, which was held in Bussiere Garden.
 On November 8, 2014, Bussiere Garden—A French doctor in Beijing exhibition and Bright Light—The Old Summer Palace cultural exhibition were held in Paris simultaneously, which were presented as a gift to the 50th anniversary of diplomatic relations between China and France.Bussiere Garden—A French doctor in Beijing exhibition was launched by Beijing Media and Communications Department and the International Communication Office on the background of Bussiere Garden.
 It consists of three parts：Doctor, Neighbor and Friend and displays the 41 years’ life experience of Dr. Bussière in China.
 The exhibition lasted to November 16.